Westborough station: B&A station

 The Boston and Worcester Railroad (B&W) opened from Boston to Westborough on November 17, 1834, and on to Worcester the next July.
 The line ran through the town center, with a station east of Main Street.
 Westborough was a station stop by 1838.

 In 1898, the Boston and Albany Railroad, successor to the B&W, began a project to eliminate dangerous grade crossings in downtown Westborough.
-1.5 miles of new tracks were built north of the downtown area along with a new station.
-The station was built in a Richardsonian Romanesque style, but designed by a B&A architect rather than the firm of Shepley, Rutan, and Coolidge which had designed stations for the B&A until 1894.
+The railroad built 1.5 miles of tracks on a new alignment north of the downtown area.
+A new station was built in a Richardsonian Romanesque style, but designed by a B&A architect rather than the firm of Shepley, Rutan, and Coolidge which had designed stations for the B&A until 1894.

 On April 24, 1960, the New York Central sharply cut services on the former B&A line.
 All local stops west of Framingham, including Westborough, were eliminated.
 Amtrak planned to stop its Bay State at Westborough in 1972, but the stop was never actually put in place.
 Commuter service to Worcester ended in 1975, replaced by a single daily Amtrak train which did not stop between Framingham and Worcester.
 The station building was purchased by an abrasives company but largely unused, and fell into disrepair.
 A local civil engineering firm purchased the station in January 2000 and restored it for use as their offices, which opened in February 2001.